About Colombia

 1. The country has 48.2 million inhabitants and Spanish is the country’s official language.

-3. The local currency is Colombian pesos, 1 USD = 4.700 COP approx.
+3. The local currency is the Colombian peso, with the exchange rate being 1 USD = 4,700 COP approx.

 4. Colombia has one of the oldest and most solid democracies in Latin America.

-5. Colombia is a trading partner of the world: it has 18 Free trade agreements in force, 18 International Investment Agreements and 15 Double taxation agreements.
+5. Colombia is a trading partner of the world: it has 18 Free Trade Agreements in force, 18 International Investment Agreements and 15 Double Taxation Agreements.

 2. Colombia ranked 31 countries worldwide in the Destination Performace Index (DPI) statistics Events Analysis 2021 by the ICCA (International Congress and Convention Association).

-4. In the most welcoming country in the world there are 8 places that are part of the UNESCO World Cultural Heritage, such as: the Port, the Walls and monuments of Cartagena de Indias, the National Natural Park of Los Katíos, the Historic Center of Mompox, and the Coffee Cultural Landscape, among others.
+4. In the most welcoming country in the world there are 8 places that are part of UNESCO World Cultural Heritage, such as: the Port, the Walls and Monuments of Cartagena de Indias, the National Natural Park of Los Katíos, the Historic Center of Mompox, and the Coffee Cultural Landscape, among others.

 Visas and Embassies